Defleshed

 Defleshed is a Swedish death/thrash metal band.
-The group was formed by guitarist Lars Löfven, formerly of Convulsion and Inanimate.
-He was joined by ex-Crematorium bassist Gustaf Jorde shortly after recording a demo.
-In 1995 drummer Matte Modin joined the band.
+Guitarist Lars Löfven, formerly of Convulsion and Inanimate, formed the group.
+Ex-Crematorium bassist Gustaf Jorde joined shortly after recording a demo.
+In 1995, drummer Matte Modin joined the band.
 They have released several albums on high-profile metal labels.
 In November 2005, it was announced that Defleshed had officially split-up.

-The band also had a side project named Vargavinter.
+The band had a side project named Vargavinter.

-In January 2021, Defleshed announced they had reformed and they were working on new material.
-In July 2022, the band announced they had signed with Metal Blade Records and would be releasing their new album, Grind Over Matter, on October 28, which will be the band's first album in 17 years.
+In January 2021, Defleshed announced they had reformed and were working on new material.
+In July 2022, the band announced they had signed with Metal Blade Records and would release their new album, Grind Over Matter, on October 28, which would be the band's first album in 17 years.